IrMel3/chrome-extension-wiki/README.md

 You should now see the extension box in your installed extensions.

-# Fetch Vocab – Passive Vocabulary Chrome Extension
+# Fetch Vocab – Passive Vocabulary Chrome Extension - More detailed info

 **Fetch Vocab** is a Chrome Extension that supports language learning by passively collecting vocabulary from your browsing activity and Headlines from visited Websites and suggesting them to you as vocabulary enhancing it with translated definitions and related Wikipedia content.